theimowski/master-thesis/docs/section-paradigms.md

 Procedures are stateless, and as a result they cannot carry any kind of data with them.
 OOP was introduced in order to combine data with behavior inside an object, in order to relate object to its internal state and applicable operations.
 OOP follows imperative approach with regards to how the behavior inside an object (in form of methods or members) is implemented.
-Following are enlisted a few design principles that the paradigm outlines.
+Following are listed a few design principles that the paradigm outlines.

 **Objects** are the basic building blocks of a program in OOP world.
 In some languages, every data structure including primitive types is an object (it is sometimes common to say that "Everything is an object").